 Tracking Radon

 In New Hampshire, potential exposure to radon is greater than the national average due to our granite bedrock.
-In the U.S., the average level of indoor radon is 1.25 picocuries per liter (pCi/L) but here in NH, it is estimated to be 1.8 pCi/L.
+In the U.S., the average level of indoor radon is 1.3 picocuries per liter (pCi/L) but here in NH, it is estimated to be around four times higher than the national level.

 Radon is a naturally occurring radioactive gas that emanates from soil and bedrock, including granite, and can seep into homes primarily through cracks and seams in foundation floors and walls.
 It may also enter through well water.
 Radon is a known carcinogen, a substance capable of causing cancer in living tissue.
 When radon accumulates in indoor air, it poses an increased risk of developing lung cancer.